-So as I wrote two weeks ago, I managed to stumble across a number of old index cards that had belonged to Tom Maxwell, the rodmaker who headed Leonard when I worked there (and who was at T&T too) and who was my mentor in every sense.
+So as I wrote two weeks ago, I managed to stumble across a number of old index cards that had belonged to Tom Maxwell, the rodmaker who headed the Leonard Rod Company when I worked there (and who was at Thomas and Thomas too) and who was my mentor in every sense.
 And as I was rummaging through some of his notes I came across this:

 At first I didn’t see anything especially unique here.
 As you can see, these are notes that Tom had written down about how to make Catskill-style butt caps, a style which, over the years, I would adapt and use on my own rods and which are fairly popular among a certain set of rodmakers.
 The notes seemed fairly straightforward but then, as I was about to put them away, I spotted the script in the upper left-hand corner: “per Tom Bailey”.